Best Plant Milk for Protein: Complete Ranking (2026)

 - Bonus nutrition: Often fortified with calcium, vitamin D, and B12

 Best for: Anyone serious about protein intake.
-Ideal for protein smoothies, post-workout recovery, and muscle building.
+Ideal for protein shakes, post-workout recovery, and muscle building.

 ๐ Shop High-Protein Soy Milk